rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

-### Gzip Compression - ✔️ Added on `global/gzip.conf`
+### Gzip Compression

-- Uncomment the `gzip_proxied` directive and set it to `any`, which will ensure all proxied request responses are gzipped.
+- Uncomment the `gzip_proxied` directive and set it to `any`, which will ensure all proxied request responses are gzipped. (✔️ Already available in `global/gzip.conf`)

 - Uncomment the `gzip_comp_level` and set it to a value of `5` (ChatGPT Suggests `6` as Standard).
 This controls the compression level of a response and can have a value in the range of 1 – 9.
-Be careful not to set this value too high, as it can have a negative impact on CPU usage.
+Be careful not to set this value too high, as it can have a negative impact on CPU usage. (✔️ Already available in `global/gzip.conf`.
+Value updated to `6`)

 - Uncomment the `gzip_types` directive, leaving the default values in place.
-This will ensure that JavaScript, CSS, and other file types are gzipped in addition to the HTML file type which is always compressed by the gzip module.
+This will ensure that JavaScript, CSS, and other file types are gzipped in addition to the HTML file type which is always compressed by the gzip module. (✔️ Already available in `global/gzip.conf`)